-Entry of foreign nationals who were present in Brazil, Ireland, the United Kingdom, the People’s Republic of China–not including the Special Autonomous Regions of Hong Kong and Macau, the Islamic Republic of Iran, or the 26 countries that make up the Schengen Area, within 14 days prior to their arrival at the port of entry in the United States is suspended, per Presidential Proclamation.
+Entry of foreign nationals who were present in South Africa, Brazil, Ireland, the United Kingdom, the People’s Republic of China–not including the Special Autonomous Regions of Hong Kong and Macau, the Islamic Republic of Iran, or the 26 countries that make up the Schengen Area, within 14 days prior to their arrival at the port of entry in the United States is suspended, per Presidential Proclamation.
 If you reside in, have traveled recently to, or intend to travel to China or Iran prior to your planned trip to the United States, we recommend you postpone your visa interview appointment until 14 days subsequent to your departure from the subject country(ies).

 For more information, please visit https://travel.state.gov/content/travel/en/News/visas-news/presidential-proclamation-coronavirus.html.

 Generally, a citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a nonimmigrant visa for temporary stay, or an immigrant visa for permanent residence.
 Visitor visas are nonimmigrant visas for persons who want to enter the United States temporarily for business (visa category B-1), tourism, pleasure or visiting (visa category B-2), or a combination of both purposes (B-1/B-2).

 Here are some examples of activities permitted with a visitor visa:

 - participation in social events hosted by fraternal, social, or service organizations

 - participation by amateurs in musical, sports, or similar events or contests, if not being paid for participating

 - enrollment in a short recreational course of study, not for credit toward a degree (for example, a two-day cooking class while on vacation)